BumblebeeBat/FlyingFox/docs/README.md

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

 I give thanks to some people who contributed ideas in the influenced_by page, and I link to a lot of essays that explain how parts of flying fox work.

 outline.md gives an overview of how the project works.
-It explains about blocks, and it explains when each tx type is valid, and it explains how each tx type changes the state.
+It explains about blocks, and it explains each tx type.

+glossary.md is a list of words useful for understanding this project.

+goal.md gives a non-technical explanation of what is being made.

 failure_modes.md explains 3 types of attacks that can be conducted against proof of stake, and compares flying foxes defences to existing byzantine fault tolerant ideas especially tendermint.